clivemchd/youtube-downloader/README.md

 1. When setting `PRODUCTION_API_URL` in `.env.prod`, any trailing slashes will be automatically removed to prevent double slashes in API calls.
 2. Function names referenced in HTML attributes (like `onclick="getVideoInfo()"`) are preserved during minification.
 3. The build process handles both standalone JavaScript files and inline JavaScript in HTML files.
+4. Environment variables are automatically injected into the frontend code:
+   - The `API_URL` constant in the frontend JavaScript is automatically replaced with the appropriate URL based on the environment
+   - In development mode, it uses `http://localhost:3000` by default
+   - In production mode, it uses the `PRODUCTION_API_URL` from `.env.prod`
+   - This ensures that API calls are always made to the correct endpoint based on the environment

 #### Minification and Obfuscation Features